wakabibrian/React-Jonas/README.md

 -   Working With Immutable Arrays: Arrays which are not changed or manipulated
 -   Asynchronous JavaScript: Promises; fetching/loading data from an external web api
 -   Asynchronous JavaScript: Async/Await; fetching/loading data from an external web api

+# Section 3: Working With Components, Props and JSX

+I learn't;

+-   Rendering the Root Component and Strict Mode